ericslevenson/ALPOD/README.md

 (4.1) hu12.py: aggregates lake statistics to NHD watersheds, and spatially joins watersheds with ancillary datasets to classify watersheds by permafrost extent, glacial history, and geologic substrate by intersect.<br />
 (4.2) cuzickTests.R performs Cuzick tests for trends in lake statistics across ordered groups (i.e., ordered permafrost classes) for relevant subsets of watersheds based on geomorphic conditions.<br />
 (4.3) terrainClassLakeStatistics.py takes a union of all the ancillary datasets and calculates basic lake statistics such as lake density, mean lake size, density, fraction for distinct permafrost classes and geomorphic settings.<br />

+### Additional files for watershed-based analysis
+watersheds.csv includes ALPOD statistics aggregated to NHD HUC12 watersheds across Alaska.
+Its variables are explained in watersheds_tableSchema.pdf.
+These files are utilized in the manuscript Glacial History Modifies Permafrost Controls on the Distribution of Lakes and Ponds.